 Since we do a lot of work with iPhone data, we're often asked how to save text messages and iMessages as a PDF.
-Whether you simply want to archive your text messages for sentimental reasons or if you need to export text messages to PDF for business, legal, or family matters, here is how to quickly save your iMessages and text messages forever in PDF format.
+You may want to archive your text messages for sentimental reasons or you may need to export text messages to PDF for business, legal, or family matters.

-3) Open the exported folder containing your messages and double-click on the html file.
+- Open the exported folder containing your messages and double-click on the html file.
 The file will open as a local web page in your default web browser.
-Here is how to then convert the saved iPhone text messages to a PDF:
+Below is how to then best convert the saved iPhone text messages to a PDF on Mac and Windows.

 Select Print in your web browser.
 The OSX print dialog has a built-in button to "print" to PDF.
 You can find the "PDF" button in the lower-left corner of the print dialog box.